-I could so have ended up somewhere else but I didn’t.
-I’m here and it feels right for where the journey has always being leading me.
+I could so easily have ended up somewhere else, but I didn’t.
+I’m here and it feels to be where the journey has always being leading me.
 I suspect this may also be true for you.

-In the movie The Matrix, Trinity learns to fly a helicopter in a matter of seconds by having the appropriate file downloaded to her.
-I love this movie but life doesn’t work in this way.
-Flying isn’t only head knowledge – it’s body knowledge, involving heart and gut and muscles in sync.
+In the movie The Matrix, Trinity learns to fly a helicopter in a matter of seconds by having the appropriate file downloaded directly into into her brain.
+Whilst I love this movie I doubt this would work, even if the technology was possible.
+Flying isn’t only head knowledge, it’s also body knowledge: heart and gut and muscles in sync.

-We have to slow things down if we’re to hear what our lives are saying to us.
+We slow things down to hear what our lives are saying to us.
 This is the place we journey to first of all.

 Drawn Together Through Visual Practice edited by Brandy Agerback, Kelly Bird, Sam Bradd, and Jennifer Shepherd